orangejuice/blog/data/activity/movie-朝鲜战争-2010/record.en.md

   subtitle: 2010 / South Korea / Documentary War / Kim Il-sung, Syngman Rhee
 ---

-The narration is verbose, and the content is not tightly packed or concise, giving a feeling of padding the word count in composition writing, which affects the viewing experience, especially in the last episode.
-It might be that I haven't come to understand this period of history yet.
-I will revisit it in the future.
-But, it is helpful in understanding this history.
+The narrative is verbose, and the content arrangement is not compact or concise, giving a sense of padding the word count like a school essay, which significantly affects the viewing experience, particularly in the final episode.
+It might be due to my lack of understanding of this history, and I may revisit it later.
+However, it is still very helpful for understanding this period.